MR-Aminian/Mohammad-Reza-Aminian/_pages/publications.md

 Finding the maximum flow spanning tree when each node has a limitation on the sum of the power usages of its descendants on the spanning tree divided by its degree.\
 Supervisor: Saber Saleh Kaleybar

-* Research Assistant at Ambient Intelligence Research Lab (AIR Lab), Sharif Uni- versity of Technology, Tehran, Iran.\
+* Research Assistant at Ambient Intelligence Research Lab (AIR Lab), Sharif University of Technology, Tehran, Iran.\
 Signal Processing on the EEG data.\
 Supervisor: Hamid K. Aghajan